-The income pension complement is at most SEK 600 per month before tax but can be as low as SEK 0.
+The income pension complement is a maximum of SEK 600 per month before tax but it can be as low as SEK 0.

 The size of your income-based pension determines which amount you are entitled to.
-Any income-based old age pension you receive from another EU/EEA country and Switzerland will affect the amount of income pension complement you receive as well.
+Any income-based old age pension you receive from another EU/EEA country and Switzerland will affect the amount of income pension complement you receive.

 If you are receiving pension from another country